-Unlike Hollywood-films, which portray God’s holy angels as beings who long to partake in physical lusts, they are exalted high above the sinful nature and fleshy desires of humanity.
+God’s angels, just as God Himself, are invisible, unless, for a specific reason, God commands them to show themselves - even in the form of human beings, (Gen. 19:1; 18:1-15; Heb.
+1:5-14; Acts 12:7-10.)
+Unlike Hollywood-films, which portray God’s holy angels as beings who long to partake in physical lusts, God’s holy angels are exalted high above the sinful nature and fleshy desires of humanity.

-Holy, supernatural angels are the paranormal soldiers, messengers and sentries of the living God.
+Holy, supernatural angels are the paranormal soldiers, messengers, and sentries of the living God.

-Angels, fallen angels too, can move as quick as lightning, (Lu.
+Angels, fallen angels too, can move as quickly as lightning, (Lu.
 10:18.)

-They are as fast as the wind, (the messenger angels,) and as powerful as fire, (the combat angels — Heb.
+They are as fast as the wind, (messenger angels,) and as powerful as fire, (combat angels — Heb.
 1:7, 14.)

 In fact, seraphs are angels of a very high rank according to Jewish Scripture, and the word “seraphim” literally means, “burning ones.”
 According to Isa.
 6:1-8 and Rev. 4:8, seraphs live very close to God and cry continually to one another, “Holy, holy, holy is the Lord of hosts.
 The whole earth is full of His glory!”